Other US states could see scenarios similar to the Covid-19 crisis unfolding in Michigan, expert says - KTVZ

 And with a big part of the older population vaccinated against the virus, the variant has hit younger groups hard.

 “It really is presenting in all of our ERs and frankly in our inpatient units,” Fox said.
-“We’re treating younger patients than we ever saw before,” Fox said.
+“We’re treating younger patients than we ever saw before.”

 “What’s happening in Michigan now could very well happen in other states,” she said on CNN Saturday.
 “Especially because we have this more contagious B.1.1.7 variant that is now dominant in the US.”

-In the race to vaccinate as many Americans as possible, another important milestone: the US is nearing a quarter of Americans fully vaccinated.
+In the race to vaccinate as many Americans as possible, another important milestone: more than a quarter of Americans have now been fully vaccinated.

-According to CDC data, more than 129 million Americans have received at least one Covid-19 vaccine dose — roughly 39% of the US population — and more than 82 million have been fully vaccinated — roughly 24.8% of the population.
-Nearly a third of Americans age 18 and older have been fully vaccinated, according to the data.
+According to CDC data, more than 84 million have been fully vaccinated — roughly 25.4% of the population — and more than 129 million Americans have received at least one Covid-19 vaccine dose, or roughly 39% of the US population.
+Half of Americans age 18 and older have received at least one dose of coronavirus vaccine, according to the data.

+As of Monday, all people in the US 16 years and older will be eligible to receive the vaccine.

 Meanwhile, a recommended pause on the Johnson & Johnson Covid-19 vaccine continues in the US.
 CDC and Food and Drug Administration officials made the recommendation over six reported US cases of a “rare and severe” type of blood clot, among more than 6.8 million Americans who took the shot.